 Fetal Alcohol Spectrum Disorders (FASD) and Neuro developmental Disorders

-This page features a variety of resources for families raising and working with children, youth or young adults who have experienced prenatal exposure to alcohol or drugs.
-Several resources, noted with a (T) below, are particularly helpful for sharing background information with teachers and other adults who work with children and youth with FASD.
+This page features a variety of print, video and other resources for families raising children, youth or young adults who have experienced prenatal exposure to alcohol or drugs.
+Resources designed for teachers, clinicians and other professionals working with individuals with FASD and related prenatal exposures are also included.

 Fetal Alcohol Spectrum Disorder Educational Strategies handbook from Sanford School of Medicine